verily-src/workbench-app-devcontainers/startupscript/README.md

 * Step 3
 Wait for the notebook to spin up and go to the instance.
 Check .terra/post-startup-output.txt to see if it succeeds.

+## General debugging tips

+* Check /home/<user>/.terra/post-startup-output.txt to see where the script failed.
+The user is jupyter for vertex AI, dataproc for dataproc cluster, and varies by app for gce instance.

+* If the proxy url doesn't work, you can ssh to the VM.